spikegrobstein/capistrano-grove/README.md

 ### grove_channel_token

-The channel key from the grove.io website.
+The channel token from the grove.io website.
 This is the only variable that is required to get Capistrano::Grove working.

 ### grove_service

 The name of the service, aka the handle of the user, that the notification comes from.
+This defaults to 'Deploybot'

 *This should not contain spaces as that causes the grove.io webservice some grief.*